 Benefits of using Big Data in the Middle East

-Many of the Middle East countries resolved their business challenges thanks to proven Big Data use cases.
-They were implemented in various sectors, such as education, healthcare, transportation.
+Many The Middle East countries resolved their business challenges thanks to proven Big Data use cases.
+They were implemented in various sectors, such as education, healthcare, and transportation.
 Governments should collaborate with research centres to fuel innovation and unlock potential data values to speed up the transformation.
 As a result, Middle East countries can transform their economies and continuously play a leading role in the Big Data global race.
-Here are the major reasons to use Big Data across the Middle East for the future.
+Here are the major reasons to use Big Data across the Middle East in the future.

 Understand customer expectations